 Located at 3 Vikingų Street, NØRDIKA will open in two phases.
 Half of the planned 40,000 square meters have been opened in the first phase.
 The total investment of the project will amount to in excess of 50 mln euros.
-There are over 30 local and international retail chain stores and restaurants operating in the shopping valley, offering everything from books, fashion, bikes, watches, pets, cosmetics, jewelry, as well as cafes and bakeries- guaranteeing customers a truly expansive shopping experience.
+There are over 30 local and international retail chain stores and restaurants operating in the shopping valley, offering everything from books, fashion, bikes, watches, pets, cosmetics, jewelry such as a sagittarius ring and other pieces.
+Also cafes and bakeries- guaranteeing customers a truly expansive shopping experience.

 For the convenience of shoppers, parking space for over 2000 vehicles has been provided – well in excess of the country average.

 The second phase of NØRDIKA will open in the spring of 2016, with retailers like Senukai and many other well-known brands.